Pepe (PEPE) Price Reaches $0.0000 on Top Exchanges

-Pepe (PEPE) traded 4.4% higher against the US dollar during the 24-hour period ending at 9:00 AM E.T. on May 3rd.
-One Pepe token can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-During the last seven days, Pepe has traded up 3.5% against the US dollar.
-Pepe has a total market capitalization of $3.30 billion and $1.11 billion worth of Pepe was traded on exchanges in the last day.
+Pepe (PEPE) traded up 0.4% against the U.S. dollar during the 24 hour period ending at 12:00 PM Eastern on May 5th.
+One Pepe token can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+Pepe has a market capitalization of $3.61 billion and approximately $778.70 million worth of Pepe was traded on exchanges in the last 24 hours.
+In the last seven days, Pepe has traded up 15.3% against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.